 From time to time, our pastor has a lapse in sanity and asks me to do the generosity focus for our church.
 I really thought I was done after I did it in the voice of Peter Cook’s The Impressive Clergyman, but still he asks.
 This is how I started last Sunday.

 “Hi my name is Paul.”
 (They know me well, so I got a round of “Hi Paul”.)

 “I’m addicted to things.
 Big things, little things, sparkly things, beeping things … pretty much anythings.”

 Fortunately, it is an addiction I have started to fight.
 I doubt I will ever reach the less than 100 things level of minimalism (Do cables count as an item if they are connected to a computer?
 Can I count all the connected peripherals as part of the computer?
 Does WiFi count as connected?), but I want to have far fewer things.
 When we move again, I would like to be able to do it in a small U-haul.

-Once you get it, once you really see it, you start to have a very different view of things.
-It is not that you stop wanting things, but when you understand the true cost of things, you make different choices.
-When you realise that things steal time you could have with people, your view of things changes – or at least it should.
+Once you get it, once you really see it, you start to have a different view of things.
+It’s not that you stop wanting things, but when you understand the true cost of things, you make different choices.
+When you realise things steal time you could have with people, your view of things changes – or at least it should.

 If you want to explore these ideas: